What is LiDAR?

 • a laser scanner that emits rapid pulses of near-infrared laser light

-• a LiDAR sensor used for detecting and collecting the returning light pulses, and
+• a LiDAR sensor that is used for detecting and collecting the returning light pulses, and

-For the remote sensing to be accurate, measurements of time and space have to be exact, so a LiDAR system will also utilize time-keeping electronics, an inertial measurement unit (IMU), and GPS.
+For the remote sensing to be accurate, measurements of time and space must be exact, so a LiDAR system will also use time-keeping electronics, an inertial measurement unit (IMU) and GPS.

-To transform the LiDAR point cloud into a 3D map, the data goes through several stages of processing.
-First it is checked for correctness and completeness and cleaned to remove anomalous noise.
-Then ground surface features like buildings, riverbanks and forest canopy can be algorithmically identified and classified.
+The data undergoes several processing stages to transform the LiDAR point cloud into a 3D map.
+First, it is checked for correctness and completeness and cleaned to remove anomalous noise.
+Then, ground surface features like buildings, riverbanks and forest canopy can be algorithmically identified and classified.

-To make the data easier to analyze, algorithms downsample the point cloud to remove redundant data and reduce its file size, then convert into LAS (or LASer), an industry-standard file format used for the exchange of three-dimensional x,y,z tuplet data.
+To simplify the analysis, algorithms downsample the point cloud to remove redundant data and reduce file size.
+The data is then converted into the industry-standard LAS (or LASer) file format used for exchanging 3D x, y, z data.

 Finally, once converted into LAS, the point cloud data can be visualized and modeled into a 3D map of the scanned terrain.
-For a moving LiDAR system such as those used in autonomous vehicles, these computations are constant and ongoing.
+These computations are constant and ongoing for a moving LiDAR system such as those used in autonomous vehicles.
 According to one source, self-driving cars generate and process a terabyte of data every hour of operation.1

 Types of LiDAR